 Description: The Anoka Conservation District Watershed Projects Manager provides limited, on-call administrative assistance to the SRWMO.
 Tasks are limited to those defined in a contractual agreement.
 Purpose: To ensure day-to-day operations of the SRWMO are attended to between regular meetings.
-Purpose: Results: To ensure day-to-day operations of the SRWMO are attended to between regular meetings.
-In 2020 administrative assistance provided to the SRWMO by the Anoka Conservation District included: Prepared board meeting packets.
+Results: In 2020 administrative assistance provided to the SRWMO by the Anoka Conservation District included: • Prepared board meeting packets.
 Facilitated meetings and meeting planning.
-Set up and hosted online meetings when necessary.
-Recruited a new Recording Secretary.
-Took meeting minutes until during the interim.
+Set up and hosted online meetings when necessary. • Recruited a new Recording Secretary.
+Took meeting minutes during the interim.
 Reviewed each month's minutes.
-Prepared a draft 2021 budget for the SRWMO and subsequent revisions.
-Ordered and facilitated an audit-like agreed upon procedures review with an auditor.
-Prepared financial management policies for board approval, as recommended by the auditor.
-Addressed financial and budgeting concerns from Ham Lake, including multiple meetings.
-Responded a public information request for SRWMO finances from a company who apparently develops and sells marketing lists.
-Worked with the East Bethel Finance Director to update the SRWMO's ledger and incorporate tracking of an undesignated reserve fund.
-Brought two cost share grant applications to the SRWMO board for consideration - a Coon Lakeshore restoration and rain garden at Linwood Elementary School.
-Reviewed community ordinances for consistency with SRWMO standards.
-Follow-up continues in order to bring ordinances up to speed.
-Reviewed and provided recommended SRWMO actions on community local water plans.
-Reviewed a jurisdictional boundary adjustment proposal from the Rice Creek Watershed District Created a new template for city reporting to the SRWMO.
-Solicited and received annual reports.
-Completed a risk assessment process with the SRWMO's insurer.
-Met with the DNR and County Highway Department to lobby for repair of the Linwood Lake outlet - a task in the SRMWO Plan.
-Fielded questions from board members on a variety of issues affecting the SRWMO.
-Represented the SRWMO at staff level meetings of the Lower St. Croix One Watershed One Plan.
+Prepared a draft 2021 budget for the SRWMO and subsequent revisions. • Ordered and facilitated an audit-like agreed upon procedures review with an auditor. • Prepared financial management policies for board approval, as recommended by the auditor. • Addressed financial and budgeting concerns from Ham Lake, including multiple meetings. • Provided Columbus with data for several different cost-splitting scenarios amongst member communities. • Responded to a public information request for SRWMO finances from a company who apparently develops and sells marketing lists. • Worked with the East Bethel Finance Director to update the SRWMO's ledger and incorporate tracking of an undesignated reserve fund.
+Brought two cost share grant applications to the SRWMO board for consideration - a Coon Lakeshore restoration and rain garden at Linwood Elementary School. • Reviewed community ordinances for consistency with SRWMO standards.
+Follow-up continues in order to bring ordinances up to speed. • Reviewed and provided recommended SRWMO actions on community local water plans. • Reviewed a jurisdictional boundary adjustment proposal from the Rice Creek Watershed District. • Created a new template for city reporting to the SRWMO.
+Solicited and received annual reports. • Completed a risk assessment process with the SRWMO's insurer. • Met with the DNR and County Highway Department to lobby for repair of the Linwood Lake outlet - a task in the SRMWO Plan. • Fielded questions from board members on a variety of issues affecting the SRWMO. • Represented the SRWMO at staff level meetings of the Lower St. Croix One Watershed One Plan.
 Reported back to the SRWMO board, including facilitating discussion about implementation organizational arrangements (JPC vs JPE).
 Fielded permitting questions from the county highway department and builders.